mmarkdown/mmark/Syntax.md

 It fixes a bunch of long standing bugs and the parser generates an abstract syntax tree (AST).
 It will be easier to add new renderers with this setup.
 It is also closer to Common Mark.
-So we took this oppertunity to support RFC 7991 XML (xml2rfc version 3), HTML5, RFC 7749 XML (xml2rfc version
+So we took this opportunity to support RFC 7991 XML (xml2rfc version 3), HTML5, RFC 7749 XML (xml2rfc version
 2) and ponder LaTeX support.
 Also with code upstreamed (to [gomarkdown](https://github.com/gomarkdown)), we have less code to maintain.